Soukumarya-Datta/review-statistics/README.md

 # Web-app for monitoring reviewers performance using Gradio

 ## Introduction
-This project was done for improving the code review quality so that more defects can be caught.
+This project was done for improving the code review quality so that more defects can be caught by creating a competitive environment among reviewers.
 The code review was done in platform called <b>Crucible</b> by [Atlassian](https://www.atlassian.com/software/crucible)

 <h2>Data</h2>
 <br>